visioned/visioned/README.md

 Web Developer & Designer
 ------------------------

-I am a self taught developer who sorta fell into this by accident.
-I have been freelancing for 7 years, small to medium sized projects.
+I am a self taught developer.
+I have been freelancing for 7 years, mostly small to medium sized projects.

 *   🌍  I'm based in Las Vegas, NV
 *   ✉️  You can contact me at [hello@ajkg.dev](mailto:hello@ajkg.dev)